sivy/monkinetic-2020-content/posts/2000-09-17-on-macrobyte-and-conversant.md

-Slug: on-macrobyte-and-conversant
+date: 2000-09-17
-Date: 2000-09-17
+slug: on-macrobyte-and-conversant
-Title: On Macrobyte and Conversant
+title: On Macrobyte and Conversant
-layout: post
+---

-Major Kudos go out to <a href="http://truerwords.free-conversant.com/">Seth Dillingham</a> and <a href="http://www.macrobyteresources.com">Macrobyte Resources</a>, makers of fine content management systems and groupware for the web gourmet.
+Major Kudos go out to [Seth Dillingham](http://truerwords.free-conversant.com/) and [Macrobyte Resources](http://www.macrobyteresources.com), makers of fine content management systems and groupware for the web gourmet.